When a defendant alleges the State violated its discovery obligations under Rule 3.220, the trial court must conduct a two-step inquiry.

 Whether the Failure to Conduct a Richardson Hearing is Harmless

-If the court errors in failing to conduct a Richardson hearing, then the appellate court must determine whether the trial court’s error in this regard was harmless.
-Curry, 1 So.
-3d at 399.
+If the court erred in failing to conduct a Richardson hearing, the appellate court must determine whether the trial court’s error was harmless.

 The standard for finding that a discovery violation was harmless is “extremely high.”
 Cox v.
 State, 819 So.
 2d 705, 712 (Fla.
 2002)(quoting Pomeranz v.
 State, 703 So.
 2d 465, 468 (Fla.
 1997).